srid/emanote/docs/guide/yaml-config.md

 Notice how this page's sidebar colorscheme has [changed to green]{.greenery}?
 View [the source of this page](https://github.com/srid/emanote/blob/master/docs/demo/yaml-config.md) to see the magic involved.
 That CSS greenery you just saw too comes from YAML.

-For another example, notice how the demo section of this website has a different base site title (see `demo.yaml` for the underlying configuration).

 ## Examples

 - https://github.com/srid/srid/blob/master/content/index.yaml